Updated: Jan 24

 Don't worry or be embarrassed if you don't know the Bible very well.
 All of us have been where you are at one point.
 The Bible takes some time to become familiar with, so if you need help finding the verses we are discussing, someone would be more than happy to help get you pointed in the right direction.
 And if you don't have a Bible of your own and would like one we can provide one (free of charge, of course).

 Before our classes or worship assemblies begin we may make a few brief announcements.
 Typically, this period is used to update our members about people who have been sick or in the hospital or mention others in need of prayers.
 We might also announce upcoming events or other information that pertains to the congregation.

 The one thing you might find most noticeably different during our worship is our singing.
 We sing acapella (without musical accompaniment).

 Various prayers may be offered throughout our worship assemblies.
 Prayer is a central part of our worship, since it is our opportunity to petition God.

 We take communion every Sunday.
 Jesus asked His disciples to do so remembering Him.
 (Luke 22:19).
 We honor His command to do so, reflecting on His death and the blood that He shed, offering us the forgiveness of our sins.

-The early church also collected funds from time to time in order to finance the local work, offer help to those in need and support church leaders.
-Our visitors shouldn't feel obligated to give (we won't think bad of you - promise) but you are free to give if you wish.
-Our worship assembly is simply a convenient time for us to meet the needs of the congregation.
+The early church also collected funds from time to time in order to finance efforts to spread the gospel, help to others in need and support church leaders.
+Our visitors shouldn't feel obligated to give but you are also free to give if you wish.
+Our worship assembly is simply a convenient time for us to collect funds to meet our financial needs.

 During worship, you can expect to hear a Bible-based lesson presented.
 They usually cover a passage of scripture or a particular topic in a way that is designed to help us increase our understanding, improve our lives, to strengthen and encourage us or to warn us against dangers.
-Often, slides are projected on the wall to help reinforce the lesson and help the audience follow along.
+Often, slides are presented to reinforce the lesson and help the audience follow along.